Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

 Setup the Ethernet Connection between Host and Physical Board
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If users are using the QEMU, then these steps can be skipped.
+If you are using the QEMU, please skip the following steps.

 1. Prepare for running the Linux application on the ZC702 board.
 Vitis can download the Linux application to the board, which runs Linux through a network connection.
 It is important to ensure that the connection between the host machine and the board works well.